daelmaak/ngx-gallery/README.md

 The project was renamed from ngx-doe-gallery to just **ngx-gallery** to improve searchability.
-Together with the new name comes upgrade to state-of-the-art technologies, like the newest version of Angular among others.
+Together with the new name comes upgrade to state-of-the-art technologies, like Angular 13 among others.

 If you wish to upgrade to the hottest stuff, just remove the old gallery
 ```